felix-andreas/apace/docs/guide.rst

    0.8

 .. note::
-   You can also create an event listener to whenever an element gets changed, for more information see :ref:`signals`.
+   You can also set up an event listener to whenever an element gets changed, for more information see :ref:`signals`.

 When using Python interactively you can get further information on a specific element with the builtin :func:`print` function::